danieltamming/danieltamming.github.io/index.md

  - opencv, numpy

 ## **7. Blogging**
-Medium posts explaining elements of the above projects.
+Medium posts explaining elements of certain projects.
 ### 7.1.
 NHL Player Chatbot
  - Selected by Medium curators for distribution in the site's AI and Machine Learning sections
  - Published on Analytics Vidhya's Medium page